geoffcampbell10/tractionrec-registration-report-builder/README.md

 # TractionRec Registration Report Builder

-A Salesforce Lightning Web Component that lets staff build, save, and export custom reports on TractionRec (`TREX1__`) registrations — including registration answers to custom questions.
+A Salesforce Lightning Web Component that lets users build, save, and export custom reports on TractionRec (TREX1__) registrations.
+It pivots custom question answers into their own dedicated columns, ensuring you get a clean, flat report with exactly one row per registration.

 ## Why This Exists